yet-another-tool/obsidian-findoc/README.md

 -   **mortgageRate**
 -   **dividend**

-Create a PR to create new One.
+Create a PR to create new one.
 You can edit those directly in the setting tab.

 ### Code Block